vojtasaf/vojtasaf.github.io/_pages/about.md

 #### Aalto University
 <small>2018 - 2019</small>

 First year of the [EIT Digital Master School][eit].
-I applied for the programme since I knew that I want to take a deeper dive into HCI and enjoyed studying abroad at numerous occasions before (exchange in the US & BEST Summer courses).
+I applied for the programme since I knew that I want to take a deeper dive into HCI and enjoyed studying abroad at numerous occasions before (exchange in the US & [BEST][best] Summer courses).
 Aalto has been the best university I studied at and allowed me to pursue my interests by taking courses such as Digital Ethics (take a look at our [poster][poster]), FinTech Seminar (check out my [essay][psd2] on PSD2) or Design for Transhuman Systems.
 No wonder I ended up with 14 credits more than required.

 #### Czech Technical University in Prague
 <small>2014 - 2018</small>